apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

 and things that are used in production where they shouldn't be.

-Say you want to edit `passwords.php` and for god's sake not check it in to `develop` since you got that horrible telling-off for running tests over the production database, you need to be really careful. `.gitignore` won't do the trick because that's committed too, so then you risk someone forgetting about their valid edits of the file later.
+Say you want to edit `passwords.php` and for god's sake not check it in to `develop`. `.gitignore` won't do the trick because that's committed too, so then you risk someone forgetting about their valid edits of the file later.
 Here's a trick instead:

     assume   = update-index --assume-unchanged
     unassume = update-index --no-assume-unchanged